Times Without Number: Historical background to the plot

 In Europe, the Empire was opposed by a "heterogeneous political alliance" of Lithuania, Poland, Prussia, and the Orthodox Russ, known as the "fretful, unstable" Confederacy of the East, regarded by the Empire as its "coeval super-power."
 Scotland and Sweden-Norway remained independent, the latter as essentially the last bastion of Protestantism, which the Catholic Imperials regarded as a mildly curious local tradition.
 In the Far East, the dominant power was the Middle Kingdom of Cathay, with a much more modest role played by its cultural dependency, the islands of Çipangu (whose rulers admired the Empire and "sought to turn their geographically analogous location into a politically analogous independence from the mainland culture of Cathay which had dominated virtually their entire recorded history").

 In 1892, an Italian named Carlo Borromeo discovered the secret of time-travel, though otherwise the overall level of technology remained not much higher than it was in the 16th Century, with people travelling primarily on horseback and cities lit by open fires.
 In principle, time travel could have been used as a means of instantaneous travel, but that would have involved the traveller being in two places at the same time, at least for a split second; fearing a time paradox, such use of the device was strictly forbidden.

 Moreover, it was quickly realised that time-travel can become in effect a weapon of mass destruction, of which careless or ruthless use might undo the whole of present reality – and in particular, that it might provide the two great powers, locked in a long-lasting cold war, with a means of utterly and mutually destroying each other (similar to nuclear weapons in our world).
 To avert this danger, use of time travel was strictly regulated by the carefully worded "Treaty of Prague" and limited to two elite bodies – the Western Empire's Society of Time and the Confederacy's Temporal College – both of which are overseen by the Catholic Church in accordance to a special Papal Bull De tenebris temporalibus (of which Brunner provides part of the Latin text).
 Both great powers want to preserve their monopoly of time-travel and are concerned about Cathayan attempts to develop time apparatus outside the framework of the Vatican-supervised Treaty of Prague (much as, at the time of writing, Americans and Soviets tried to avert Chinese achievement of nuclear arms).
+A new Pope, upon entering on his job, was given the special privilege of traveling back in time and meeting Jesus Christ.
+Otherwise, travel to Palestine in Jesus' time was strictly forbidden.